An unplanned transfer occurs when a patient has to be unexpectedly transferred from one hospital to another.

 • the rate of unplanned transfers for every 1,000 patients

-Hospitals treating a large number of complex patients may have a higher number of unplanned transfers but could have a lower rate.
+Hospitals treating many complex patients may have a higher number of unplanned transfers but could have a lower rate.
 Looking at the rate as well as the count makes it easier to compare hospitals of different sizes.

 What unplanned transfers can tell you about a hospital?